RISC-OS-Community/LibCJSON/README.md

 As a point of pragmatism (i.e. ignoring the truth), I'm going to say that you can use it in one of two modes: Auto and Manual.
 Let's have a quick run-through.

-I lifted some JSON from this page: http://www.json.org/fatfree.html That page inspired me to write cJSON, which is a parser that tries to share the same philosophy as JSON itself.
+I lifted some JSON from this [page](http://www.json.org/fatfree.html).
+That page inspired me to write cJSON, which is a parser that tries to share the same philosophy as JSON itself.
 Simple, dumb, out of the way.

 ## Including cJSON

-If you installed it via CMake or the Makefile, you can include cJSON like this:
+If you have made your RISC OS Filer see !LibCJSON, you can include cJSON like this:

 ```c
 #include "LibCJSON:cJSON.h"